You may have some questions about the survey. Please read the answers to these Frequently Asked Questions to understand more.

 What if I am busy when the interviewer calls?

 If you are unable to do the interview when the interviewer calls, he or she will be happy to arrange a more convenient time.
-Alternatively, you may be given the opportunity to complete the survey online.
+Alternatively, you will be given the opportunity to complete the survey online.

 What other reassurances can we give about the survey?